thisisharshavardhan/Piano/README.md

 # Piano
-This is Piano is made for fun, I know that it is not fully functional or practical
+This is Piano is made for fun.

 [=] This piano works only on pc